samhanrahan16/Samstack/README.md

 Images of the 'stacked galaxy' are also saved into the path provided.

+# Additional Features

-The modified_bb class in the 'SED_fitter' file can be used to fit a SED to the stacked flux data from the stacking.
+The modified_bb class in the 'SED_fitter' file can be used to fit a modified blackcckbody spectrum to the flux densities from the stacking, using MCMC from emcee.

+In order to test the stacking is working correctly, a fake map where the fluxes are all known can be created using the 'false_map' file.
+Use the 'create_fake_map' notebook as an example on how to do this.

 # Future Work
 The catalog can currently be only binned by mass and not redshift.
 We are working on including this,